RodrigoSarmento/ros_autonomous_robot/applications/README.md

 All programs explanation
 ------------

-- Marker Finder Saver

-You can change the ARUCO marker dict in >> slam>> marker_finder.cpp >> "	marker_detector_.setDictionary("ARUCO_MIP_36h12", 0);"
-marker_finder_saver.cpp will find markers and save it id and position, it needs camera parameters, markers size, 'marker_saver.txt' and a ros rgb topic.
+-ConfigFile.yaml

+Some programs need this file to load their params, I'm going to give a brief explanation about those params.
+- camera_calibration_file : It's the camera calibration yaml, it's by default inside ros_autonomous_robot folder and uses the default params of "kinect, kinect_default.yaml".
+- rgb_topic : rgb topic of ROS, by default it is "camera/rgb/image_raw".
+- depth_topic : depth topic of ROS, by default it is "camera/depth/image_raw".
+- aruco_dic : Aruco dictionary, by default it is "ARUCO".
+- aruco_poses_file : File where the aruco markers poses are going to be saved or loaded, by default it is "aruco _poses".
+- aruco_distance : Minimum distance of camera and aruco marker valid, this range is used to decrease error, by default it is "4".
+- aruco_marker_size : Aruco marker size, by default it is "0.1778".

+You can change any of those parameters the way is better for you.

+- Marker Finder Saver needs "camera_calibration_file", "rgb_topic", "aruco_dic", "aruco_poses_file", "aruco_distance", "aruco_marker_size".
+Marker Finder Saver is going to find any markers inside the range and save it to a file, you must use this while mapping with a 2d algorithym(i.e gmapping) or with a map already computed.
-To save all markers for use after, use the program "marker_goal" and type s.
+To save all markers in order to use after, use the program "marker_goal" and type s, this will save the aruco poses inside "aruco_poses_file".
 This program is only going to save markers closer than 4m in order to resuce error detection in low cost cameras.
-If you want to change the range, you can do it in marker_finder.cpp "setMarkerPointPosesGlobal" functino
+If you want to change the range, change it inside ConfigFile.yaml >> aruco_distance

-by default it will use "camera/rgb/image_raw", if you want to use an equivalente topic just type when launch the program as "./motion_estimator camera/rgb/image_color

-- Autonomous Robot it needs camera parameters, markers size, 'marker_saver.txt'(from marker_finder_saver.cpp).
-Autonomous_robot.cpp
-will wait for an id marker or a goal to move autonomous and avoiding obstacles, to send the robot to a marker use "marker_goal", and to send the robot to a specificy location(x,y) use "goal".
+- Autonomous Robot needs "camera_calibration_file", "rgb_topic", "aruco_dic", "aruco_poses_file", "aruco_marker_size".
+Autonomous Robot needs to be used with amcl, it will wait for an id marker or a goal to move autonomous and avoiding obstacles, to send the robot to a marker use "marker_goal" and type the number of the marker, and to send the robot to a specificy location(x,y) use "goal".

-by default it will use "camera/rgb/image_raw", if you want to use an equivalente topic just type when launch the program as "./motion_estimator camera/rgb/image_color

-- Motion estimator ros

-motion_estimator.cpp will track points and show how the tracked point moved in space.
+- Motion Estimator ROS needs "rgb_topic", "depth_topic".
+Motion Estimator ROS will track points and show how the tracked point moved in space.

-Motion estimator needs two ros topics to work rgb and depth topic, by default it will use "camera/rgb/image_raw" and "camera/depth/image_raw", if you want to use an equivalente topic just type when launch the program as "./motion_estimator camera/rgb/image_color camera/depth/image.

-- Bag Loader

-bag_loader.cpp will load and show in window a rgb and a depth topic

-bag_loader needs two ros topics to work rgb and depth topic, by default it will use "camera/rgb/image_raw" and "camera/depth/image_raw", if you want to use an equivalente topic just type when launch the program as "./bag_loader camera/rgb/image_color camera/depth/image.

-- Goal

-goal.cpp will send the robot to all waypoints randomly
+- Goal will send the robot to a x y position.

-- marker_goal

-marker_goal.cpp save all markers id and positions that were saw in any frame when mapping(marker_finder_saver), and while localizating itself(autonomous_robot) sends a goal to move to a marker id.
+- Marker Goal marker_goal.cpp save all markers id and positions that were saw in any frame when mapping(marker_finder_saver), and while localizating itself(autonomous_robot) sends a goal to move to a marker id.

--Random Goals

-random_goals.cpp load a file with x and y positions in the following format:
+-Random Goals load a file with x and y positions in the following format:
 ```bash
 3 %Number of waypoints%
 x y